michTheBrandofficial/NixixJS/README.md

   ```

   Under the hood, the callStore function returns a proxy(not the real object).
 The properties are as follows:
-  - $$__value: this property contains the actual object which was passed in as the initial value.
+  - '$$__value': this property contains the actual object which was passed in as the initial value.
   - The other properties of the actual object passed to it.
   Example usage:
   ```javascript